Production

 • Are there any sharp edges that need to be smoothed?

-• Is balance present in freestanding sculptures?
+• Is the balance achieved in freestanding sculptures?

 • Are all elements stable?